marcinprokop321/sierpinski-triangle-and-more/README.md

-Program that creates geometric figures like Sierpinski triangle.\
+Program that creates geometric figures like Sierpinski triangle\
 Changing points variable in main.cpp (line 19) to other than 3, program can create other figures like Sierpinski triangle

 points = 3